espinosajuanma/espinosajuanma/README.md

 My name is Juan Manuel, I am always learning and making things!

-I am a FullStack Web Developer using **JavaScript** with **NodeJS** but I am currently learning really cool stuff with linux containerization and compiled languages like **Go Lang** and **Java**.
+I am a FullStack Web Developer using **JavaScript** with **NodeJS** but I am currently learning really cool stuff about apps containerization and compiled languages like **Go Lang** and **Java**.

 ## About me